just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Map-Tour-Tutorial.rst

       items in the <span class="hover vocab yui-wk-div" data-id='list'>list</span>.

     </p>
-    <p>Notice that a <b>variable</b> in App Inventor can hold a single data item like a number or a whole <span class="hover vocab yui-wk-div" data-id='list'>list</span> containing many items.
-Actually, variables in App Inventor can hold a variety of <b>data types</b> including:
+    <p>Notice that a <b>variable</b> in MIT App Inventor can hold a single data item like a number or a whole <span class="hover vocab yui-wk-div" data-id='list'>list</span> containing many items.
+Actually, variables in MIT App Inventor can hold a variety of <b>data types</b> including:
       </p><ul>
     <li>Numbers: integers or decimal numbers, </li>
     <li> Strings: text, any sequence of characters you can type on a keyboard, represented inside quotes like "Hello World!
 123". </li>